-Hypertrophic cardiomyopathy (HCM) is the most and a of sudden cardiac death in young people and athletes.
+Hypertrophic cardiomyopathy (HCM) is the most common genetic disease of the heart and a leading cause of sudden cardiac death in young people and athletes.

 Scientists have long known that the condition’s cardinal feature—an unusually thick heart muscle that contracts and relaxes abnormally—is fueled by some glitch in the heart’s molecular machinery.
 Yet, the spark-plug that ignites such disordered muscle movement has thus far remained unknown.